Dear All,

 Please accept my belated wishes on this Janmashtami.

-I feel, you were in totally love with your company and thinking that you shared your news of leaving company four months in advance.
-The news spread within the company like anything, that you have a feeling that you're left out, i mean you're being ignored.
-Love your job, your work but dont love your company, because its love will change when you'll leave.
+I feel, you were totally in love with your company and thought that sharing your news of leaving the company four months in advance was a good idea.
+The news spread within the company rapidly, and now you feel left out, like you're being ignored.
+Love your job and your work, but don't love your company too much, as its affection will change once you leave.

-If you still feel, there is nothing wrong, people are really ignoring you.
-Take it as a challenge.
-Continue working in the same company and giving your best at all times.
+If you still feel like you are being ignored, see it as a challenge.
+Keep working in the same company and give your best effort at all times.

-Break of 6 months is not advisable at all.
-And how can a creative person sit at a home doing nothing?
+Taking a 6-month break is not advisable.
+How can a creative person sit at home doing nothing?

 Umesh Chaudhary